rogerbinns/make-app-container/README.rst

 Wayland.)

 You can run a nested X environment as a window inside your existing desktop.
-Install the package for Xephyr on your host.
-It works well enough but it not perfect.
+Install the package for Xephyr on your host, to provide the window.

+The networking option has to be anything except "on".
+(The abstract namespace for Unix domain sockets is the cause.)

 Networking